JinZihang/NTU-MA4825-GammaGo/README.md

 ### Issues
 ### Future Development
 - **Mechanical**
+  - Use stronger motors and 3D printing materials
+  - The stones feeder could be improved and ensure only one piece drop a time and place horizontally.

 - **Software**
   - Improve contour and corner detection to make image recognition work stably on reflective board surfaces.
 - **Control**